abhinav/zig-dotslash/README.md

 ### Use an existing file

 1. Install DotSlash
-2. Grab a file for your preferred version from the versions/ folder.
+2. Grab a file for your preferred version from the versions/ folder and place it in your project directory.
-3. Run it like it's the Zig compielr.
+3. Run it like it's the Zig compiler.

 ### Generating DotSlash files